anorouzi/sector/sector-sphere/branches/stable-2.8/README.stable_branch.txt

 Written by Sergey 01/10/2012
 This document show differences in stable branch to documentation.
 It is recommended to read this file before using Sector from Stable branch.
+It include information specific to stable branch and not reflected in documention.

 Goal of Stable branch is to get stable and bug-free implementation of Sector, with reliability and help of Sector administration in mind.

 Stable branch fixes set of bugs.
 It also introduced some additional functionality, as well as change to configuration parameters.

+Stable branch work exclusively around linux, most probably changes will needed to port to oter platforms.

 Changes to tools parameters